Austin Hedges Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in MLB.
+- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.11 team ERA ranks 14th among all league pitching staffs.
+- The Marlins have a 4.09 team ERA that ranks 14th across all league pitching staffs.

-- Marlins pitchers combine to surrender 77 home runs (one per game), the ninth-fewest in baseball.
+- Marlins pitchers combine to surrender 79 total home runs at a rate of one per game (to rank 13th in baseball).

-- Garrett (3-2) takes the mound for the Marlins in his 14th start of the season.
-He's put together a 3.88 ERA in 69 2/3 innings pitched, with 77 strikeouts.
+- Luzardo makes the start for the Marlins, his 16th of the season.
+He is 6-5 with a 4.09 ERA and 94 strikeouts in 83 2/3 innings pitched.

-- In his last time out on Saturday against the Washington Nationals, the lefty threw six innings, allowing one earned run while surrendering four hits.
+- The left-hander's last appearance was on Sunday against the Washington Nationals, when he tossed six innings, surrendering two earned runs while allowing five hits.

-- The 25-year-old has an ERA of 3.88, with 9.9 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.